 Step Two – Lawful Presence and Georgia Residency

 Fully and accurately answer all residency questions on the application.
-Submit one or more of the required documents to complete verification of lawful presence and/or Georgia residency requirements to the Admissions Office.
+Submit one or more of the required documents to complete verification of lawful presence and/or Georgia residency requirements to the One-Stop Enrollment and Success Center.

 For a list of acceptable items, see Verification of Lawful Presence and Georgia Residency.